xjtxjt/cithub-generation/README.md

 #### Additional Notes

-The current version of `cithub-generation` is especially desined for packaging an exisitng command-line tool.
-If you wish to package an algorithm under developement, it is recommended to design and implement it as a native docker-based web service.
+The current version of `cithub-generation` is especially designed for packaging an existing command-line tool.
+If you wish to package an algorithm under development, it is recommended to design and implement it as a native docker-based web service.